"The Ring of Brodgar is the finest

 confused.

-broa(d)yeur, where there is little emphasis on the "d".
+broa(d)yeur, where there is slight emphasis on the "d".

 as it is now written.